napari/napari/docs/guides/contexts_expressions.md

 viewer.layers.selection.active.data.ndim >= 3
 ```

-... however, if you don't have access to the future `viewer` instance, that
+However, if you don't have access to the future `viewer` instance, that
 doesn't work.
 So napari has the concept of `Expr` objects that represent an
 expression "without a context", to be evaluated later.